 The only lighthouse in the country, this beautiful (albeit not very large) structure is the main historical attraction on Grand Turk.
 Don’t miss out on the scenic coastal path that leads along the cliffs north of the lighthouse.
 Unfortunately, access is not allowed inside.

 4 star rating for Grand Turk Lighthouse by Visit Turks and Caicos Islands

 Exploring the scenic grounds of the Grand Turk Lighthouse.

 Built in 1852, this lighthouse is Grand Turk’s most famous landmark and is the only lighthouse in the Turks and Caicos Islands.

 In the early 19th century, many ships wrecked off the northern coast of Grand Turk, and it reached a point that shipping firms (primarily US and Bermudian) and the UK and US Governments insisted that a lighthouse be built to aid in navigation.

 The Attraction Today

 The grounds of the Grand Turk Lighthouse are open for visitors.
-There’s a $3 (2017) admission charge per person for entry, yet some tours may include admission as part of a package.
+There’s a $3 (2020) admission charge per person for entry (which can be applied towards the cost of a beverage or item from the onsite shop), and some tours may include admission as part of a package.

 There's a small snack and gift shop in the old light-keepers house, and a scenic coastal path that leads along the top of the marine limestone cliffs of the coastline.